mozilla-mobile/mozilla-vpn-client/README.md

 #### Install Qt6

+Note: Currently the build requires 6.2.4.
+When you run the online installer, select 6.2.4 version.

 Qt6 can be installed in a number of ways:

 - Download a binary package or the installer from the official QT website: